jamesbrink/yeet/README.md

 1. Shows all changes that would be committed (both staged and unstaged)
 2. Generates a commit message based on those changes
 3. Displays the commit message that would be used
-4. Does NOT stage or commit any changes
+4. Does NOT stage or commit any changes (you coward)

-## Customization
+## Customization (as if you'll ever bother)

 You can modify the script to change:

 - The Ollama model used (change `MODEL_NAME="llama3.2:1b"` to your preferred model)
 - The API endpoint (if you're running Ollama somewhere other than localhost)
-- The commit message style by editing the prompt
+- The commit message style by editing the prompt (make it even more offensive, we dare you)
-- The timeout for API calls (default is 120 seconds)
+- The timeout for API calls (default is 120 seconds, because waiting is torture)
 - The fallback message patterns in the script (it analyzes your changes to create relevant messages)

-## Features
+## Features (that you'll never fully appreciate)

 ### Smart Commit Message Generation

-- Generates rude, offensive commit messages based on actual code changes
+- Generates rude, offensive commit messages that will make HR send you concerned emails
-- Analyzes added/removed lines to create relevant titles
+- Analyzes added/removed lines to create relevant titles that actually describe your changes
-- Falls back to intelligent defaults when the AI generates generic messages
+- Falls back to intelligent defaults when the AI generates generic messages (it's sometimes as lazy as you are)
-- Properly formats commit messages with conventional commit types
+- Properly formats commit messages with conventional commit types (because standards matter, even in chaos)

-### Improved Error Handling
+### Improved Error Handling (because your errors need handling)

 - Handles both JSON and plain text responses from the LLM
-- Gracefully recovers from API errors or timeouts
+- Gracefully recovers from API errors or timeouts (unlike your relationships)
 - Provides meaningful fallback messages based on file changes
-- Automatically pulls missing models when needed
+- Automatically pulls missing models when needed (we anticipated your incompetence)

-## Examples
+## Examples (of your future shame)

 ```
 $ ./yeet.sh